open-telemetry/otel-arrow/collector/receiver/otelarrowreceiver/README.md

 OTel-Arrow supports column-oriented data transport using the Apache Arrow data format.
-The OTel-Arrow exporter converts OTLP data into an optimized representation and then sends rows of data using Apache Arrow to encode the stream.
+The OTel-Arrow exporter converts OTLP data into an optimized representation and then sends batches of data using Apache Arrow to encode the stream.
 This component contains logic to reverse the process used in the OTel-Arrow exporter.